 The nomination committee judged that the proposed composition of the board accorded well with section 4.1 of the Swedish Corporate Governance Code, which the nomination committee has applied as its diversity policy.
-The aim of the policy is that the proposed board is characterised by diversity and breadth of expertise, experience and background, and by gender balance.
+The policy aims to ensure that the proposed board exhibits diversity and breadth of qualifications, experience and background, as well as gender balance.
 The nomination committee aims for gender balance and H&M's board has had a good gender balance for many years.
-The board members proposed, and subsequently elected, consisted of three women and four men (corresponding to 43 percent and 57 percent respectively, excluding employee representatives).
-The Swedish Corporate Governance Board wants owners to speed up developments towards achieving a share of around 40 percent for the less well represented gender overall on the boards of listed companies by 2020.
-Large companies should have achieved around 35 percent on average already in 2017.
-The board of H&M thus meets the Corporate Governance Board's level of ambition for major companies.
+The board members proposed, and subsequently elected, consisted of four women and four men.
+The board thus achieves the ambition communicated by the Swedish Corporate Governance Board, which wants owners to speed up developments towards a share of around 40 percent for the less well represented gender on the boards of major listed companies by 2020.

 To achieve continued gender balance, H&M's nomination committee discusses this each year and identifies future board candidates with relevant backgrounds and experience on a continuous basis.
 It was felt that the proposed composition of the board more than satisfies the requirements made of expertise and experience, taking into account the company's operations and future development.
-The proposed composition was also considered to meet the applicable requirements well in respect of the independence of board members, their stock market experience and their expertise in accounting and auditing.
+The proposed composition was also considered to meet the applicable requirements well as regards the independence of board members, their stock market experience and their expertise in accounting and auditing.

-Work of the nomination committee in preparation for the 2018 AGM
+Work of the nomination committee in preparation for the 2020 AGM